yeokm1/retro-configs/README.md

 # retro-configs
 Collection of my DOS configurations and drivers of my retro machines.
 Decided to open source my configurations in case it might help you.

-I currently only have the configuration of my Thinkpad T42.
+I currently only have the configuration of my Thinkpad T42 and 390e but more coming up soon!

 Common drivers and software not specific to a particular system are located in the [common](common) folder.